 Dr. R. Douglas Ramsey

-My teaching focuses on applications of remote sensing to natural resource issues and my research addresses monitoring of landscapes to detect changes in land cover using remotely sensed imagery.
+My teaching focuses on applications of remote sensing to natural ecosystems and my research addresses monitoring of landscapes to detect changes and trends in land condition.

 I am the Director of the Remote Sensing and GIS Laboratory in the Department of Wildland Resources, College of Natural Resources.